Fury: My War Gone By: Publication history

 The series was published under Marvel's Max imprint.
-In North America the first and second issues were both released in May 2012, issue three to six were released one month after each other, June, July, August and September respectively.
-No issue was released in October or November 2012 and the next issue, seven, was published in December 2012.
-The rest of the issues were released in sequential order one month apart for the rest of the run.
+In North America the first and second issues were both released in May 2012, issue three to six were released monthly.
+No issue was released in October or November 2012.
+From issue seven on in December 2012 the series was again published monthly.
 At some point during the publication of the series Marvel used the title Fury Max: Cold Warrior to refer to the series, which was used at Marvel.com.
 Since then three collected editions have been published in English; two trade paperback, the first one which collects issues 1 to 6 and the second one which collects issues 7 to 13, known as My War Gone By Vol. 1 and 2, released in 2012 and 2013 respectively.
 The third collection is a hardcover and includes all thirteen issues and was named Fury: My War Gone By and released in 2014.

 A French language version was released by Panini Comics in 2013 named Fury: D'une Guerre à L'autre, (translation: From War to War or From One War to Another).
 A second one also released by Panini in 2013 was named A la Guerre Comme à la Guerre (translation: In War As In War).